Jhairs2/java-todo-list/README.md

 ## Key Features

 - User Authentication (**JWT-Based Authentication**)
-- Secured REST API endpoints wiht Spring Security
+- Secured REST API endpoints with Spring Security
 - Ability to perform CRUD operations on projects and tasks
 - Manage tasks inside each project
 - Relational Database where users, projects, and tasks are persisted